EasySigh/kana-senpai-web/privacy-policy.md

 However, please note that this will not affect the lawfulness of the processing before its withdrawal nor, when applicable law allows, will it affect the processing of your personal information conducted in reliance on lawful processing grounds other than consent.

-If you have questions or comments about your privacy rights, you may email us at kana.senpai.app@gmail.com.
+If you have questions or comments about your privacy rights, you may email us at contact@kana-senpai.app .

 ## 9. CONTROLS FOR DO-NOT-TRACK FEATURES